ecomfe/react-hooks/packages/methods/README.md

 In order to work with both immer state from `@huse/immer` and native state from `useState`, we have both `useMethods` and `useMethodsNative` hooks.

-All hooks receives a reducers object containing methods to mutate (or create a new) state, after wrapping into methods, the first `state` argument is omitted, all subsequent arguments remains the same, the return values is changed to `void`.
+All hooks receive a reducer object containing methods to mutate (or create a new) state, after wrapping into methods, the first `state` argument is omitted, all subsequent arguments remain the same, the return values is changed to `void`.

 ```typescript
 interface NativeReducers<S> {